chen42/presentations/rat_genome.md

 ## Summary

 * Linked-reads identifies many structural variants that are likely errors in rn6.
-* De novo assembly has the potential to fill in some missing pieces in rn6.
+* De novo assembly will be useful for reorganizing regions with large number of errors and fill in some missing pieces in rn6.

 ---
 ## Thanks to ..